 Sure, most companies update such information on their websites too, but you’ll probably notice it much quicker when they post about in on Facebook on Twitter.

 Sure, social media allows recruiters to find out more about you – but at the same time, they allow you to do the same thing – learn about the company you want to work for.

-Of course, the best way to do so is not to look over their official pages on LinkedIn and Twitter quickly but to monitor them for a while, paying attention to details of their corporate culture and work style.
+Of course, the best way to do so is not to look over their official pages on LinkedIn and Twitter quickly but to monitor them for a while, read anonymous reviews on Glassdoor, and pay attention to details of their corporate culture and work culture.

 Sometimes people are so focused on the job’s benefits that they forget that corporate culture matters a lot too.
 You can be a consummate professional and still find the company’s culture unsuitable, so it’s better to study this as early as possible.